-BeCare aims to create a no-harm, risk-free working environment for all our employees and for anyone working at or visiting our premises.
-During an intensive training period, employees are acquainted with a comprehensive set of safety practices, learn to spot and deal with unsafe situations and know how to contribute to creating a caring environment.
-BeCare has changed behavior in our plants and offices and in our meetings with our business partners.
+During an intensive training period, employees are acquainted with a comprehensive set of safety practices, learn to spot and deal with unsafe situations, and know how to contribute to creating a caring environment.
+BeCare has changed the behavior in our plants and offices and in our meetings with business partners.

-In 2018, we further rolled out this global safety excellence program that we launched in 2016.
-By the end of 2018, more than 22 000 employees went through the BeCare training program.
+In 2019, we further rolled out this global safety excellence program that was launched in 2016.
+By the end of 2019, more than 26 000 employees were trained.
 We plan to complete the process by the end of 2020.

-In addition to the BeCare initiatives to eliminate safety risks, we also aim to create and maintain a healthy workplace for our employees.
+In addition to the BeCare initiatives in safety, we also aim to create and maintain a healthy workplace for our employees.

 Special attention is given throughout the company to the safe handling and storage of chemicals.
 A central database records all chemicals used in our plants and strict health and safety guidelines apply for our employees.
 Employees who are exposed to potentially hazardous materials go through a mandatory medical check-up every six months.
 (GRI 403-3)

 We monitor workplace conditions such as noise, dust and temperature and are defining and implementing a roadmap to make further improvements.
+Our new investments take into account very strict standards with regards to all working conditions.
 (GRI 403-6)

 Bekaert is implementing a program to eliminate the emissions of diesel-powered forklifts and other internal trucks in the plants: there will be no renewal of leases or purchase of diesel-powered forklifts, unless there is no alternative.

-In 2018, we reported that 27% of the recorded accidents had the potential to lead to serious injuries.
-Since this result (down from 40% in 2017) was below our initial target of 30% by 2020, we have now updated the target to 25% by 2020.
-By 2025, we aim to reduce the percentage of recordable accidents with the potential to lead to serious injuries to 20%.
+In 2019, 24% of the recorded accidents had the potential to lead to serious injuries, down from 27% in 2018.
+We will continue our efforts to reduce the percentage of recordable accidents with the potential to lead to serious injuries.

-41% of the accidents that happen in Bekaert give cause to hand and finger injuries.
-Head and neck injuries account for 17%, upper limbs for 16%.
-In safety procedures and during safety trainings special attention is given to the prevention of these types of injuries.
-(GRI 403-9)
+44% of the accidents that happen in Bekaert give cause to hand and finger injuries.
+Head and neck injuries account for 20%, upper limbs for 15%.
+In safety procedures and during safety trainings, special attention is given to the prevention of these types of injuries.

 |Group data by gender (payroll employees)||Male